tobysharp/hornet/docs/paper.md

 ```
 >**Figure 7.** *The full ruleset implementation for header consensus validation.*

-Let us consider `ValidateProofOfWork` in Figure 6 as an example.
-The comment line gives the English language plain description of the rule: *"A header's 256-bit hash value MUST NOT exceed the header's proof-of-work target."* The function first computes the SHA256^2 hash of the header, and then comparess its arithmetic value against the 256-bit-expanded compact target resulting from the difficulty rule.
+Let us consider `ValidateProofOfWork` in Figure 7 as an example.
+The comment line gives the English language plain description of the rule: *"A header's 256-bit hash value MUST NOT exceed the header's proof-of-work target."* The function first computes the SHA256^2 hash of the header, and then compares its arithmetic value against the 256-bit-expanded compact target resulting from the difficulty rule.
 If the hash value exceeds the target, the rule returns `InvalidProofOfWork`, otherwise it returns success.
 All other rules enforce their own specific constraints.

 Note that all variables are declared as `const` to enforce immutability.
 While the validation rules delegate to methods like `BlockHeader::ComputeHash()` etc., these are immutable, deterministic, side-effect-free, and bound to protocol data only, making them effectively pure in the context of consensus specification.